 Growing up in Harlem, New York and the Upper West Side with frequent visits to New Jersey, Kristin attended the Calhoun School where she graduated cum laude with distinction in Social Studies, Spanish, Mathematics, Science, and Music.
 She then attended Brown University where she graduated class of 2009 as a double major in in Black Studies (“Africana”) and Literary Arts and was a commencement speaker for the Africana Studies department.

-As a teacher and a teaching artist Kristin has worked for a number of notable organizations including Directions For Our Youth and Girl Be Heard; and is currently a literacy specialist at Harlem Boys & Girls Club.
-She is also the co-founder of Freedom Love Birthright a writing and community theatre youth program in the spirit of African and African-American ancestry that has held workshops at the Kennedy Center in Central Harlem.
+As a teacher and a teaching artist KRJ has worked for a number of notable organizations including Directions For Our Youth and Girl Be Heard; and is currently a literacy specialist at Harlem Boys & Girls Club.
+She was also the co-founder of Freedom Love Birthright a writing and community theatre youth program in the spirit of African and African-American ancestry that took place in 2019 in Central Harlem.

 Kristin is passionate about social justice, and the history, politics, and culture(s) of all people generally and Black people in particular.
 Politically spiritually and personally she believes in serving people including but not limited to housing, environment, health, food, education, and criminal/policing justice.
 She is an optimist and an idealist who dreams about a truly equal and equitable world based on seeing whole people and the humanity in every person..